Prathima0808/Project-4/README.md

 # Project Overview

-Knowledge-based, Content-based and Collaborative Recommender systems are built on MovieLens dataset with 100,000 movie ratings.
-These Recommender systems were built using Pandas operations and by fitting KNN, SVD & deep learning models which use NLP techniques and NN architecture to suggest movies for the users based on similar users and for queries specific to genre, user, movie, rating, popularity.
+Knowledge-based, Content-based and Collaborative Recommender systems are built on MovieLens dataset with 100836 movie ratings/reviews.
+These Recommender systems were built using Pandas operations and by fitting KNN (K-Nearest Neighbours Algorithm), NCF (Neural Collaborative Filtering) & deep learning models which use NN (Neural Network) architecture to suggest movies for the users based on similar users and for queries specific to genre, user, movie, rating, popularity.

 # About DataSet

 In this Project We're used [Movie Lens](https://movielens.org/) Dataset.
 MovieLens is a rating dataset from the MovieLens website, which has been collected over some period.
 Stable benchmark dataset.
-100,000 ratings from 1000 users on 1700 movies.
+100836 ratings from 610 users on 9724 movies.
 Further information regarding this dataset can be found [here](https://www.kaggle.com/datasets/shubhammehta21/movie-lens-small-latest-dataset).

   This Dataset Consists of
-  * 10,000 ratings from 943 users on 1682 movies.
+  * 100836 ratings from 610 users on 9724 movies.
   * Each user has rated at least 20 movies.
   * Simple info contains like( Movie Id, genre, movie Rating)